civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 6

-  **(1)** For the purposes of the `Canada–Newfoundland and Labrador Atlantic Accord Implementation **and Offshore Renewable Energy Management** Act`, the decision of the **Regulator** concerning the application for approval of the Hibernia Canada-Newfoundland Benefits Plan and the Hibernia Development Plan, which decision was published as Decision 86.01 and submitted to the Minister on June 18, 1986, shall be deemed to have been validly made by the **Regulator under** sections 45 and 139 of that Act and the conditions referred to in subsection 32(1) of that Act shall be deemed to have been satisfied in respect of that decision.
+  **(1)** For the purposes of the `Canada–Newfoundland and Labrador Atlantic Accord Implementation and Offshore Renewable Energy Management Act`, the decision of the Regulator concerning the application for approval of the Hibernia Canada-Newfoundland Benefits Plan and the Hibernia Development Plan, which decision was published as Decision 86.01 and submitted to the Minister on June 18, 1986, shall be deemed to have been validly made by the Regulator under sections 45 and 139 of that Act and the conditions referred to in subsection 32(1) of that Act shall be deemed to have been satisfied in respect of that decision.

-> **Explanatory Note**:
-> Existing text of subsection 6(1):
-> *Existing Text*:
-> > For the purposes of the `Canada–Newfoundland and Labrador Atlantic Accord Implementation Act`, the decision of the Board concerning the application for approval of the Hibernia Canada-Newfoundland Benefits Plan and the Hibernia Development Plan, which decision was published as Decision 86.01 and submitted to the Minister on June 18, 1986, shall be deemed to have been validly made by the Board pursuant to sections 45 and 139 of that Act and the conditions referred to in subsection 32(1) of that Act shall be deemed to have been satisfied in respect of that decision.

 ### Section 213